VFF - The signal in the noise

 CATL, China's leading EV battery manufacturer, plans to invest in DeepSeek's first funding round, which targets 50 billion yuan ($7.35 billion) and could close next month.
 The investment reflects CATL's strategic pivot toward supplying power equipment to AI data centers.
 DeepSeek's post-money valuation could exceed 350 billion yuan ($51.4 billion) following the round.

-• CATL is diversifying its revenue streams by transitioning from EV battery production to supplying power infrastructure for AI data centers.
+• CATL is diversifying revenue streams by aggressively pursuing AI data center power equipment contracts

 Share